Unmasked ©Dawn Minott |with video

 to steal

-what I wouldn’t give
+what she wouldn’t give

 an imposter.